-Special to THE NEW YORK TIMES
+Special to THE NEW YORK TIMES.

 GREENWICH, Conn., Oct.
-21-A granite monument commemorating the first short-wave message to span the Atlantic Ocean was unveiled here today.
-Officials of the Radio Club of America, which made the tests on Dec.
-11, 1921, and town officials participated in message at Ardrossan, Scotland, a short ceremony viewed by 100 persons.
+21-A granite monument commemorating the first short-wave message to span the Atlantic Ocean was the Radio Club of America, which and Walker Inman. made the tests on Dec.
+11, 1921, a short ceremony viewed by 100 persons.

-The monument is in a small ous nights. park at North Street and Clapboard Ridge Road, a few yards Greenwich, radio controls pioneer, from the field in which short-wave who gave the dedication address, station 1BCG was set up in 1921 said that before the 1921 test with a 108-foot tower.
+The monument is in a small park at North Street and Clapboard Ridge Road, a few yards Greenwich, radio controls pioneer, from the field in which short-wave who gave the dedication address, station 1BCG was set up in 1921 with a 108-foot tower.
 The call letters were held by Minton Cronkhite, early Greenwich "ham" operator.